bugsbugsbux/notes-on-nix/notes-on-nix.md

   NixOS system: There is an installation variant called "NIXOS_LUSTRATE" which permanently converts a running linux system into a NixOS system.
   There, are scripts like "nixos-infect" or "nix-in-place" which automate this.
-Note: This might, in some scripts *by design* destroy all data on the machine -- back it up beforehand!
+Note: This might, in some scripts *by design*, destroy all data on the machine -- back it up beforehand!